 How does it look?
 Does the site quickly convey that it’s about writing for children?
 Is it neat and easy to navigate (get from page to page)?

 You should also check out the testimonials page.
-Are there clients who are recommend or praise the ghostwriter?
+Are there clients who recommend or praise the ghostwriter?

 3. What about qualifications?